 EU member state business advisories on Israeli settlements

-At present, 15 EU member states have advisories warning their businesses of the legal, financial and reputational consequences they could expose themselves to in dealings with Israeli settlement entities.
+To date, at least 20 European states (including 18 European Union members) have issued advisories to warn their businesses of the legal, financial, and reputational consequences they could expose themselves to in commercial dealings with Israeli settlement entities.
 In addition, the Netherlands maintains a long-standing policy of discouraging business ties with Israeli settlements despite having not published a business advisory.

-In addition, non-EU states such as Brazil and Japan have issued similar business advisories regarding relations with Israeli settlements.
-The Brazilian government issued a preliminary note with its 2010/11 Manual on Exports to Israel that explicitly discourages economic activities with the settlements; however, this note was not included in the 2016 version of the manual.
-In July 2017, the Japanese Ministry of Foreign Affairs issued a warning that since Israeli settlement activities are regarded as violations of international law related economic dealings with them entail financial, reputational, and legal risks.
+In addition, non-European countries such as Brazil and Japan have issued similar business advisories regarding relations with Israeli settlements.
+The Brazilian government issued a preliminary note with its 2010/11 Manual on Exports to Israel that explicitly discourages economic activities with the settlements.
+In July 2017, the Japanese Ministry of Foreign Affairs issued a warning that, since Israeli settlement activities are regarded as violations of international law, related economic dealings with them entail financial, reputational, and legal risks.

-Relevant extracts – in some cases translated – of the guidance issued by member states are posted below with links to the original sources.
+Relevant extracts – in some cases translated – of the guidance issued by member states are posted below, with links to the original or archived sources.
+Please note that in several cases advisories have disappeared from the websites of member state ministries since their original publication.

 Austria